zotune/borderless-focus/README.md

 2. Check that your game is in true borderless windowed mode, not fullscreen or regular windowed mode.
 3. Run the script as administrator if you're having trouble with taskbar or audio controls.
 4. Verify that G-SYNC is enabled for both windowed and full screen mode in NVIDIA Control Panel.
-5. For ultrawide monitors: Make sure your game supports 21:9 aspect ratio.
+5. For ultrawide monitors: Make sure you've set up the custom 21:9 resolution as described above.
+6. If the custom resolution doesn't appear, try updating your GPU drivers or using a custom resolution utility.